 • In order to limit on-site staff interaction all visitors must reserve and purchase tickets prior to their visit online.
 No exceptions.

-• All store transactions must be made by credit or debit card; no cash will be accepted for the foreseeable future.
+• We strongly prefer that store transactions be made by credit or debit card.

 Will restrooms be open?